spatialos/UnrealGDK/SpatialGDK/Documentation/content/ability-system.md

         AbilitySystem->RefreshAbilityActorInfo();
     }
     ```

-This is required due to an edge case in the GDK for Unreal where a Pawn may be checked out from the runtime before the Pawn's controller is.
+This is necessary due to an edge case in the GDK for Unreal where a Pawn may be checked out from the SpatialOS Runtime before the Pawn's controller is.